New GyanDhan Loan Mela Happening in Your City Know More

 What are some collateral restrictions in the case of SBI?

-In the case of SBI, the collateral property that you are pledging must not be either a agricultural land or a Gram Panchayat Property.
+In the case of SBI, the collateral property that you are pledging must not be either agricultural land or a Gram Panchayat Property.

 Check Your Education Loan Eligibility